History of Texas: Republic of Texas (1836–1845)

 The 1st Congress of the Republic of Texas convened in October 1836 at Columbia (now West Columbia).
-It overturned the Mexican prohibition of slavery and outlawed the emancipation of slaves, although slaveholders were allowed to free their slaves outside the Republic if they desired.
-Free Blacks were specifically forbidden to live in the Republic.
 Stephen F. Austin, known as the Father of Texas, died December 27, 1836, after serving two months as Secretary of State for the new Republic.
 In 1836, five sites served as temporary capitals of Texas (Washington-on-the-Brazos, Harrisburg, Galveston, Velasco and Columbia) before President Sam Houston moved the capital to Houston in 1837.
 In 1839, the capital was moved to the new town of Austin by the next president, Mirabeau B. Lamar.

 The internal politics of the Republic were based on the conflict between two factions.
 The nationalist faction, led by Mirabeau B. Lamar, advocated the continued independence of Texas, the expulsion of the Native Americans, and the expansion of Texas to the Pacific Ocean.
 Their opponents, led by Sam Houston, advocated the annexation of Texas to the United States and peaceful co-existence with Native Americans.

 Although Texas governed itself, Mexico refused to recognize its independence.
 On March 5, 1842, a Mexican force of over 500 men, led by Ráfael Vásquez, invaded Texas for the first time since the revolution.
 They soon headed back to the Rio Grande after briefly occupying San Antonio.
 1,400 Mexican troops, led by the French mercenary general Adrian Woll launched a second attack and captured San Antonio on September 11, 1842.
 A Texas militia retaliated at the Battle of Salado Creek.
-However, on September 18, this militia was defeated by Mexican soldiers and Texas Cherokee Indians during the Dawson Massacre.
+However, on September 18, this militia was defeated by Mexican soldiers and Texas Cherokee Indians during the Dawson massacre.
 The Mexican army would later retreat from the city of San Antonio.

-Mexico's attacks on Texas intensified the conflict between the political factions in an incident known as the Texas Archive War in 1842.
-To "protect" the Texas national archives, President Sam Houston ordered them out of Austin.
-Austin residents, suspicious of the president's motives because of his avowed disdain of the capital, forced the archives back to Austin at gunpoint.
-The Texas Congress admonished Houston for the incident, and the incident would solidify Austin as Texas's seat of government for the Republic and the future state.
+To protect the Texas national archives, President Sam Houston ordered them out of Austin.
+Fearing that Houston planned to move the capital, Austin residents forced the archives back to Austin at gunpoint.
+The Texas Congress admonished Houston for the incident, and the incident solidified Austin as Texas's seat of government for the Republic and the future state.